Term::ReadKey - phpMan

 GetTerminalSize [Filehandle]

-or a four element array containing: the width of the terminal
+a four element array containing: the width of the terminal in

-in characters, the height of the terminal in character, the
+characters, the height of the terminal in character, the width in

-width in pixels, and the height in pixels.
-(The pixel size will
+pixels, and the height in pixels.
+(The pixel size will only be

-Under Windows, this function must be called with an "output"
+NOTE, under Windows, this function must be called with an output

 SetTerminalSize WIDTH,HEIGHT,XPIX,YPIX [, Filehandle]